suffolklibraries/lgc/content/collections/events/20-years-of-stoke-by-skate-suffolk-and-hoax.md

     content:
       -
         type: text
         text: 'There will be prizes, music, cake and celebrations.
-This exciting event will take place on' -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Saturday 28th May, after the St Peter’s Dock mural launch.
+This exciting event will take place on Saturday 28th May, after the St Peter’s Dock mural launch.
 Art Eat is working with skatepark users and Skate Suffolk to develop a series of activities for all ages throughout the day.'
   -
     type: heading
     attrs: